 KFC outlet in Punggol has licence suspended for selling food that is ‘unclean or contain foreign matter’

-SINGAPORE: The licence of KFC at Oasis Terraces in Punggol has been suspended for two weeks from Tuesday (Apr 6), the Singapore Food Agency (SFA) said.
+SINGAPORE: The licence of KFC at Oasis Terraces in Punggol has been suspended for two weeks from Tuesday (Apr 6) to Apr 19, the Singapore Food Agency (SFA) said.

 Under the SFA’s points system, a licensee who accumulates 12 or more demerit points during a 12-month period may have their licence suspended for a period of either two or four weeks, or cancelled.